Animal worship: Jainism

-Mahavira, the 24th Teerthankar of Jainism, believed that the only way to be released from the cycle of life (birth, death, and then rebirth), one must follow ahimsa and not harm any living creature (Regenstein 1991, p.
-229).
+Mahavira, the 24th Teerthankar of Jainism, believed that the only way to be released from the cycle of life (birth, death, and then rebirth), one must follow ahimsa and not harm any living creature.
 Some Jains will carry a broom with them and sweep their path as they walk to avoid stepping on any living creature.
 Jains will also wear masks over their mouths to prevent swallowing insects and inspect their fruit for worms.
-The fruit inspection is not, however, because of their aversion to worms, but for the protection of the worms themselves (Regenstein 1991, p.
-229-230).
-Jains are also only allowed to eat during daylight hours when their vision is not restricted so that they avoid eating insects or other small creatures that could possibly be in their food (Regenstein 1991, p.
-230).
+The fruit inspection is not, however, because of their aversion to worms, but for the protection of the worms themselves.
+Jains are also only allowed to eat during daylight hours when their vision is not restricted so that they avoid eating insects or other small creatures that could possibly be in their food.

-Jainism includes a lay form that is somewhat less restrictive (Regenstein 1991, p.
-231).
-Basically lay Jains must distinguish between what forms of violence are necessary and unnecessary, but do not have to abstain entirely (Vallely 2002, p.
-5).
-This results in avoiding all forms of hunting, tilling the soil (tilling involved disturbing creatures embedded in the earth), and brewing (brewing involved using living organisms such as yeasts) (Regenstein 1991, p.
-231).
+Jainism includes a lay form that is somewhat less restrictive.
+Basically lay Jains must distinguish between what forms of violence are necessary and unnecessary, but do not have to abstain entirely.
+This results in avoiding all forms of hunting, tilling the soil (tilling involved disturbing creatures embedded in the earth), and brewing (brewing involved using living organisms such as yeasts).

 Food will never be prepared especially for them.
-They beg for food from others believing that because the food was prepared for someone else, they are not the cause of violence towards living creatures (Vallely 2002, p.
-5).
+They beg for food from others believing that because the food was prepared for someone else, they are not the cause of violence towards living creatures.

 Lay Jains, who have the financial capacity, will visit animal markets and buy/rescue animals destined for slaughter for the good that it does.
-(Regenstein 1991, p.
-232).